Build your startup team and avoid people problems with Slicing Pie

 8 And in an LLP or partnership startup, they can be a member, partner, salaried partner, employee or consultant etc. But to keep things simple, we’re not going to go into that here.

-9 As their hourly rates are much higher than regular fair market values, and they get a 200% buyback uplift.
+10 As their hourly rates are much higher than regular fair market values, and they get a 200% buyback uplift.
 Note that even if you are a consultant by trade, that doesn’t automatically mean you earn pie at consultant hourly rates.
 If you’re long-term involved, then you should have a normal grunt’s fair market value.
 Being a Slicing Pie consultant is only suitable if you’re doing a one-off project and are involved for a very short time.

-10 Remember, businesses rarely get stuff done by just writing job descriptions.
+11 Remember, businesses rarely get stuff done by just writing job descriptions.
 Usually they only pay attention to these when: a) writing the ad, b) they want to change someone’s role, or c) someone is under-performing.

 Editor’s note: This post was originally published on 28 April 2017.
 On 15 July 2019 it was updated to reflect the new Entrepreneurs’ Relief holding period effective for disposals from 6 April 2019, and on 18 December 2020 to note that the Government has renamed Entrepreneurs’ Relief as Business Asset Disposal Relief.
+Then on 1 July 2024 we added a new footnote 9, to capture various musings we’ve had over the years in relation to employee grunts.

 About the Authors